-As I reviewed what I know, I thought I would share it here.
-Remember the time to discuss earthquake safety tips is now.
+Remember the time to discuss earthquake safety tips with your family is now.
 It's too late to look for the "instructions" once the earth starts shaking.
 Here you will find a simple to put in place plan.
 Read it, take the preparatory steps and share the information with your family and friends.
 Whether you get the information from this page, or somewhere else is not important.
 What is important is that you do it now, so you are prepared.
 You never know what will happen later.

 I am a former instructor of the American Red Cross class "Safety and Survival in an Earthquake."

 Prepare your emergency kit

 Prepare Your House - When to Prepare - NOW!